luxfi/evm/docs/releasing/README.md

             ```

-        1. Only tick the box "Set as the latest release"
+        5. Only tick the box "Set as the latest release"
-        1. Click on the "Create release" button
+        6. Click on the "Create release" button
     - the Github CLI `gh`:

         ```bash
         PREVIOUS_VERSION=v0.7.2
-        NOTES="# Lux Compatibility
+        NOTES="# Luxd Compatibility

-        The plugin version is unchanged at 39 and is compatible with Lux version v1.13.0.
+        The plugin version is unchanged at 39 and is compatible with Luxd version v1.13.0.

         # Breaking changes